beyondessential/tupaia/README.md

 ### Package structure

-The Tupaia monorepo is comprised of three types of packages:
+The Tupaia monorepo has three types of packages:

 1. **Platform interfaces.** Front-end React applications that the user interacts with.
 2. **Servers.**